-Through a network of eight binational centers (BNCs), with a total of 32 branch offices countrywide, the United States provides opportunities for English instruction to an average of 90,000 students every month from middle and lower-income families, as well as educational exchanges, cultural outreach, and academic advising at EducationUSA centers for students wishing to study in the United States.
-BNCs have an online reach with over 1.4 million followers combined through their social media accounts.
-As a result of the pandemic, BNCs conduct English language classes, EducationUSA advising, and other activities in a hybrid or virtual format.
+Through a network of eight binational centers (BNCs), with a total of 30 branch offices countrywide, the United States provides opportunities for English instruction to an average of 90,000 students every month from middle and lower-income families, as well as educational exchanges, cultural outreach, and academic advising at EducationUSA centers for students wishing to study in the United States.
+BNCs have an online reach with more than 1.4 million followers combined through their social media accounts.
+Today, activities including English language classes, EducationUSA advising, and library services are provided virtually, in person, and in a hybrid format.

-Since 2001, Peru has received over $3 million through the Ambassadors Fund for Cultural Preservation for 31 conservation projects in 14 regions throughout Peru.
-All cultural patrimony programs support the Memorandum of Understanding (MOU) for cultural patrimony protection signed between Peru and the U.S. in 1997 and renewed every 5 years.
-This MOU imposes import restrictions on archaeological and certain colonial period material from Peru while encouraging the legal sharing of cultural property for scientific, cultural, and educational purposes.
+Since 2001, Peru has received more than $3.5 million through the Ambassadors Fund for Cultural Preservation for 34 conservation projects in 16 regions throughout Peru.
+Cultural heritage programs support the cultural property agreement first signed in 1997 and extended every five years.
+This agreement imposes U.S. import restrictions on archaeological and colonial period material from Peru while encouraging the legal sharing of cultural property for scientific, cultural, and educational purposes.
 Since the agreement entered into force, the government and citizens of the United States have returned more than 2,000 cultural objects to Peru.

 Bilateral Economic Relations